zenjob/zenjob-ios-challenge/README.md

 ===================

 This is your iOS app challenge as part of the Zenjob interview process.
 This repository should contain all necessary information to solve the tasks.
-As part of your challenge you will develop a iOS  **single page application** in **Swift** and an additional library set of your choice.
+As part of your challenge you will develop a iOS  **application** in **Swift** and an additional library set of your choice.

 ----------